top1944/duckuments/docs/17_setup/1_9_github_basics.md

-# Setup Github access {#sec:github-access}
+# Setup Github access {#github-access}

-This chapter describes how to create a Github account and setup SSH. on the robot and on the laptop.
+This chapter describes how to create a Github account and setup SSH on the robot and on the laptop.

 ## Create an SSH key on your machine